orionw/blog/ettin.md

 ```
 </details>

-<details><summary>Click to see how to finetune this into a reranker model using sentence-transformers</summary>
+<details><summary>Click to see how to finetune this into a reranker model using Sentence Transformers</summary>

 ```python
 import logging